makerdao/community/governance/polls/Onboard USDT to SparkLend Ethereum and Activate USD eMode.md

 Express your support or opposition to the following proposed changes:

-- Add USDT to SparkLend Ethereum as a borrow-only market, with the below parameters;
+- Add USDT to SparkLend Ethereum as a borrow-only market, with the below parameters; and
 - Activate USD eMode, with the below parameters

 ### SparkLend Ethereum Parameters